mmithril/bitsocket/index.md

 - licence for commercial usage
 - documentation how to build, deploy and run the server
-- support for your implementation
+- support for your implementation and operation
 - source code
 - streaming API for the public data (private trading is in development)
-- updates in the feature
+- we implement your exchange in [xchange-stream](https://github.com/bitrich-info/xchange-stream) client library.

 ## What it cost?